opensearch-project/opensearch-k8s-operator/docs/userguide/main.md

     drainDataNodes: false
 ```

-To perform a rolling upgrade on the cluster simply change this version and the operator will perform a rolling upgrade.
-Downgrades and upgrades that span more than one major version are not supported as this will put the Opensearch cluster in an unsupported state.
-If using emptyDir storage for data nodes it is recommended to set `general.drainDataNodes` to `true`, otherwise you might loose data.
+To perform a rolling upgrade on the cluster, simply change this version and the Operator will perform a rolling upgrade.
+Downgrades and upgrades that span more than one major version are not supported, as this will put the OpenSearch cluster in an unsupported state.
+If you are using emptyDir storage for data nodes, it is recommended to set `general.drainDataNodes` to `true`, otherwise you might lose data.